humaans/figbird/README.md

 - [x] `useFind` - `allPages`
 - [ ] `useFind` - `fetchMore`
 - [ ] support `find` without pagination envelope
+- [ ] support `find` with custom pagination

 Bugs

-- [ ] bug: unmounting should not stop listening if other components need to
+- [x] bug: unmounting should not stop listening if other components need to

 ## useGet